Project Springtime Quilt

 Trim away the extra fabric and press the seams toward the white section.

 Layer two more white squares in the opposite open corners.
 The ends of the diagonal lines will touch the middle outside edge; slightly overlapping the seams of the first triangles.
-Stitch

 Trim away the extra fabric from each corner and press.